cbeckler/cbeckler/README.md

 - 👋 Hi, I’m Charlie Beckler
 - 👀 I’m interested in automation and data engineering, data analysis, modeling, web and application dev, and game dev.
 - 🌱 I’m currently learning new data automation and engineering techniques, such as positional automation and four dimensional data.
 I am also learning machine learning.
 - 💞️ I’m looking to collaborate on fun projects!
-Primary web or app design, or game dev.
+Primarily web or app design, or game dev.
 Open to research as well.
 - 📫 How to reach me: message me on [LinkedIn](https://linkedin.com/in/charlie-beckler)

 <!---